-Goal: The overall goal of the NSERC HI-AM Network is to provide realistic, transferable solutions for the foremost challenges preventing industry from converting their conventional manufacturing methods into metal AM processes.
+The overall objective of the NSERC HI-AM Network is to provide realistic and transferable solutions for the foremost challenges preventing industry from converting their conventional manufacturing methods into metal AM processes.
 Attaining this goal through HI-AM’s research activities will:

 Secure Canadian leadership in the AM sector.